Redland City Council QLD

 Committee of Sydney

 Sam Stewart joined the Committee for Sydney in 2017 and oversees both their Transport Taskforce and Knowledge Economy Taskforce.
-He has authored and worked on numerous reports for the Committee, including Re-Balancing the City: Town Centre Renewal for Sydney.
+Sam has authored and worked on numerous reports for the Committee, including Re-Balancing the City: Town Centre Renewal for Sydney.
 Prior to working for the Committee, Sam held a variety of high-profile roles in public policy, media and government.
-He was formerly the Manager of Policy at The McKell Institute and prior to that was both a Ministerial Advisor in the Northern Territory Parliament and as a staffer to a former Australian Senator.
+Sam was formerly the Manager of Policy at The McKell Institute and prior to that was both a Ministerial Advisor in the Northern Territory Parliament and as a staffer to a former Australian Senator.
 He is passionate about city planning, urban design, housing affordability and transport policy.

 Maroondah City Council VIC